 Nestled amidst lush hills and adorned with fairytale-like palaces, Sintra is an enchanting town that beckons travelers from afar.
+Although most people visit it as a day trip from Lisbon, there are so many fantastic things to do in Sintra that it’s worth staying longer if you get the chance.
 Whether exploring ornate palaces, wandering through ancient forests, or savoring traditional Portuguese delicacies, Sintra is a must-see destination that promises an unforgettable journey.
-Discover why this small Portuguese town continues to captivate the hearts of all who visit and why it’s a day trip from Lisbon not to be missed.
+Discover why this small Portuguese town continues to captivate the hearts of all who visit and why it’s not to be missed.

 This post contains a few affiliate links to selected products and services.
 If you make a purchase, I get a small commission at no extra cost to you.